Wonbk/wonbk.github.io/projects/ICS 211 Final Project.md

   - ICS 211
 summary: My final project on all the lessons learned throughout ICS 211.
 ---
-In my ICS 211 class, which is a continuation of topics from ICS 111, we had to do a final project on all the lessons learned.
+In my ICS 211 class, which is a continuation of topics from ICS 111, I had to do a final project on all the lessons learned.
 This included lessons from sorting and searching integers in an array, loops, functions, etc.

 <img class="ui huge centered image" src="../images/Linear-Search.png">